 “Tracy, there are kids in the water without rafts.
 You really don’t need the raft,” he said.

 “Nooo!
-Leave me alone!
-I need this raft!”
+Leave me alone!”
 I insisted.
+“I need this raft!”

 Jerry, being the smart husband that he is, left me alone for a bit in hopes that I would calm down over time.

-However, the truth is, I was very scared when this incident actually happened because my body was reacting to my panicked thoughts.
-My husband actually brought me back to reality by reminding me of who I am and what I am capable of.
+In either case, the truth is, I was very frightened at the time because my whole body was reacting to my panicked thoughts.
+Jerry brought me back to reality by reminding me of who I am and what I am capable of.